NGSEP/NGSEPcore/README.txt

 -----------------------------------

 Calculates a list of genomic regions for sites where the reads can be found in a reference genome.
-It receives up to two files with raw reads in fastq format and the reference genome.
+It receives up to two files with raw reads and the reference genome.
 To map short reads to long genomes, a precalculated FM index can also be provided with the option -d.
 See command GenomeIndexer for construction of the FM index.
 It provides as output a file with alignments to the reference genome in BAM format.